PoisotLab/ms_straight_lines/manuscript.md

 ## Parameter estimation

-In all models cases, we use a discrete probability distribution as the likelihood, with the number of observed links
+In all models we use a discrete probability distribution as the likelihood, with the number of observed links
 $L_i$ above the minimum as 'successes' and the number of possible links as 'trials'.
 Each model tries to capture variation in link number greater than